wireapp/wire-docs/src/how-to/install/wiab-dev.md

 This guide provides detailed instructions for deploying Wire-in-a-Box (WIAB Dev) using Ansible on an Ubuntu 24.04 system.
 The deployment corresponds to **WIAB Dev (previously called *WIAB Demo*)** in the [planning overview](planning.md#wiab-dev-single-vm-wire-in-a-box).
 It is a single-node, Minikube-based environment intended for functional testing and evaluation only.

-This will install the wire-server components including the databases in a dev capacity.
-This setup is not recommended in production but will get you started.
-Dev version means no data persistence, as everything is stored in memory and will be lost if restarted.
+This will install the wire-server components including the databases in a fashion ready for development or evaluation.
+This setup is not recommended for production use, but will get you started with learning the product.
+This configuration has NO data persistence, as everything is stored in memory and will be lost if restarted.
 It does not require any external storage solutions to function.

-> Read the section [Cleaning/Uninstalling Wire-in-a-Box](#cleaninguninstalling-wire-in-a-box) to clean the installation post testing the dev solution.
+> Read the section [Cleaning/Uninstalling Wire-in-a-Box](#cleaninguninstalling-wire-in-a-box) to clean the installation once your testing or evaluation is complete.

 ### What will be installed?